awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 Service discovery has been integrated into the Create Service wizard in the Amazon ECS console\.
 For more information, see [Creating a Service](create-service.md)\.

-The following is a tutorial showing how to create an ECS service using service discovery and the AWS CLI:
+The following tutorial shows how to create an ECS service using a Fargate task that uses service discovery with the AWS CLI\.

+**Note**
+Fargate tasks are only supported in the US East \(N\.
+Virginia\) region\.

+This tutorial assumes the following prerequisites have been completed:
++ The latest version of the AWS CLI is installed and configured\.
+For more information about installing or upgrading your AWS CLI, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
++ The steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
++ Your AWS user has the required permissions specified in the [Amazon ECS First Run Wizard](IAMPolicyExamples.md#first-run-permissions) IAM policy example\.
++ You have a VPC and security group created to use\.
+For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html)\.

 **To create a service using service discovery and the AWS CLI**

-1. Create a private namespace within an existing VPC:
+1. Create a private namespace named `staging` within an existing VPC:

    ```
-   aws servicediscovery create-private-dns-namespace --name cli-tutorial --vpc "vpc-abcd1234"
+   aws servicediscovery create-private-dns-namespace --name staging --vpc vpc-abcd1234 --region us-east-1
    ```

    Output: